Writing a legally binding Will is not difficult. You just need to understand and follow the requirements.

 Finally, you can leave certain property to specific persons.
 This is called a “legacy by particular” title.
 For instance, you can leave a vintage artwork to your niece, an amount of money to your spouse, or a sum to charity.

-The next step is appointing an executor who’ll act as your representative and manage and distribute your assets.
+The next step is appointing an executor who’ll act as your estate representative and manage and distribute your assets.
 Most people usually choose a close friend or family member, but you can also name your financial advisor or attorney to eliminate any potential problems.

 The most important thing is to choose someone honest, trustworthy, and reliable.
 You can appoint an alternate executor in case your first choice is not available.
 Closing an estate can be a daunting task, so you can compensate your executor if you deem it fit.